 Lyndey Milan OAM, a familiar face on television and in print, has been instrumental in changing the way Australians think about food and wine for over 30 years via her own nine best-selling cookbooks, eight TV series and influence as former Food Director of the iconic Australian Women’s Weekly.
 She is an award-winning multi-media presenter, MC, speaker, food & wine teacher, consultant, debater, judge and regional Australian specialist who makes numerous TV & culinary appearances.
 She has an ability to connect with all audiences.

-Lyndey is also Creative Director of Flame Media, an international TV Production and Distribution Company with offices in Sydney, London, Cardiff, Singapore, Munich, New York and Eastern Europe and Flame Studio in Sydney.
+Lyndey is also Creative Director of Flame Media, an international TV Production and Distribution Company with offices around the world and Flame Studio in Sydney. she is also Food Editor of a new, postive website Happy Ali News, with an impressive line-up of global contributors sharing seriously happy news.

 She has a profile beyond Australia including: UK’s Saturday Kitchen; NBC Today Show during the Sydney Olympics; with Anthony Bourdain when he was filming in Australia; in Rick Stein’s Seafood Odyssey.
 During her eight years as co-host of Fresh with The Australian Women’s Weekly on the Nine Network Australia, she regularly hosted such visiting chefs as Jamie Oliver, Rick Stein and Gordon Ramsay.
 She now splits her time between Australia, the UK and Singapore.

 Lyndey is a popular guest on the various Australian networks’ morning shows and is a key contributor to Selector magazine, a bi-monthly publication for food and wine enthusiasts.
+She contributes occasionaly to Delicious Magazine and delicious.com.au.
 Her unflagging energy saw her as first female Vice-President of the Royal Agricultural Society of NSW.
 She has been Chair of the KPMG Sydney Royal Wine Show, Dairy Produce Committee and Fine Food Committee which she founded in 1997, which judges thousands of Australian products in categories including aquaculture, branded beef, branded lamb, professional bakery, coffee, beer, pasta and noodle, regional food, olive oil and deli meats.

 A deep held love for food and wine has made Lyndey an inveterate traveller for both work and pleasure and she has been to all seven continents on earth.
 She is a popular tour host for many cruises to the Mediterranean, as an enrichment speaker for Silverseas cruises, land content in Puglia and Japan with her next adventure to Morocco and a repeat of the successful Puglia trip.
 Her friendly personality makes her the ideal person to lead a tour and she takes special pride in seeking out special food and wine experiences for her guests.

 Lyndey splits her time between Sydney, London and Singapore, running a consultancy business which includes curating menus, public speaking, appearances such as the Sydney Royal Easter Show, cooking classes, recipe development, food and wine appreciation classes and advising food and wine clients – in fact anything to do with food, wine, agriculture and lifestyle.
-She judges for many industry organisations and works voluntarily for various charities including as co-Founder and Patron of Tasting Success, a mentoring program for female chefs.
+She judges for many industry organisations and works voluntarily for various charities including Cure Cancer.
+She is co-Founder and Patron of Tasting Success, a mentoring program for female chefs, and a founding Board member of Women in Hospitality, a not-for-profit organsiation that supports and fosters career development of women in the hospitalty industry.